 Don’t get me wrong, there are still a lot of great opportunities to make money online today.
 It’s that the most common ideas have been picked through a lot more than they were a few years ago.
 To stand out you need to be smart, look for the best opportunities, and be unique in the ways you approach making money online.
 And I’m here to help.

 Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
 Know that I only recommend products, tools and learning resources I’ve personally used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.
 Most of all, I would never advocate for buying something that you can’t afford or that you’re not yet ready to implement.

-Looking instead for inspiration to just make some quick cash online?
-Jump down to starting at #11 for a longer list of less "long-term business ideas" and instead get inspiration for other (real) ways to make money online that involve less up-front work.
+Looking instead for inspiration to make smaller amounts of quicker income online?
+Click here and jump down to #11 for a list of less “long-term business ideas” and you’ll get my advice for the safest (real) ways to make money online that involve less up-front work.

-We're going to start first with the top ten ways to make serious money online (with a long-term focus).
+We’re going to start first with the top ten ways to make money online (with a long-term focus) and sustainable future.